 - 31. Estimate the primary and direct benefits and any secondary or indirect benefits of the proposed rules.
-Please provide both quantitative and qualitative information, as well as your assumptions. - a) Establish consistent hearing requirements for licensing matters across medical and adult-use licensing decisions and for excluded individuals. - b) Establish parity between the adult-use and medical marihuana business, especially so that those holding equivalent licenses are able to operate in a compliant fashion. - 32.
+Please provide both quantitative and qualitative information, as well as your assumptions. - a) Establish consistent authorization for marihuana businesses to engage in product development and research programs on marihuana use for both patients and adult-use consumers. - b) Establish consistent rules for responsibility for marketing of marihuana product to the public. - 32.
 Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.